 The selling point of Quad HD displays is sharper images and improved clarity.
 This is more important for larger displays, where a greater number of pixels are required to keep up the pixel density and thus clarity.
 Pixel density is often referred to as the pixels per inch or PPI number.
 A higher display resolution also helps games appear smoother with fewer jagged edges.
 Although rendering more pixels puts more strain on the graphics processor, potentially lowering the frame rate and/or consuming more power.

 However, there is a limit on the level of detail that the human eye can see for a given viewing distance.
 There’s a lot of variables to the science behind human visual perception limits, including the size of the screen and viewing distance.
 For a small 5-inch smartphone, an FHD resolution has you covered pretty much regardless of how close you hold your device.
-For larger 6-inch and 7-inch handsets, the move to FHD+ to Quad HD can make a little bit of a difference at closer viewing distances.
+For larger 6-inch and 7-inch handsets, the move from FHD+ to Quad HD can make a little bit of a difference at closer viewing distances.

 The graph below plots roughly the maximum pixels per inch you can see for a given distance in yellow.
 I calculated the PPI for these distances using the equations you can find here.
 The PPI offered by various resolutions for three unique display sizes is shown in the column plots.